Explore 20 journal writing topics that can help you start a healthy journaling habit.

 Are there things about you that people usually misunderstand?
 Maybe it’s a personality trait that people mistake for a weakness, or maybe it’s the thought that you are an introvert when, in fact, you are an extrovert.

 Look at your life and think about these things.
 Are there things people mistake about you?
 If so, write about them.
-As topics to journal about go, writing about how people perceive you is a nice type of introspective practice.
+As topics to journal about go, writing about how people perceive you is a nice type of reflective practice.

 15. Visually Represent Your Best Character Quality